lesunb/XMIToPRISM/README.md

 ## Run the JAR file via terminal

-1- Open the XMI-PRISM-Converter project on Eclipse.
+**Important: Make sure you have Java installed and added to your PATH environment variable.**

-2- Go to the "build" folder.
-Copy the JAR File named "xpconverter.jar", short for XMI-To-PRISM Converter.
+1) Get the JAR file in the "build" folder.
+Copy and paste inside the folder where your XMI files are.

-3- Paste the JAR in the folder where the .XMI file(s) is.
+*Be sure that these files come from the same tool.

-4- Through the terminal/prompt, go to this folder and enter:
+2) Go to this folder via terminal and enter a command according to what you want to do.

-**java -jar xpconverter.jar**
+- If you want to convert all the XMI files inside the folder, run the command:

-In this example you will convert all the XMI files inside the folder.
-Be sure that they were exported by the same UML tool.
+	'java -jar xpconverter.jar'

-If you want to convert just one, or two, or any arbitrary number of files, just type them as arguments for the program.
+- If you want to convert just one or any arbitrary number of files, just type their names as arguments.
 Example

-**java -jar xpconverter.jar diagram1.xml diagram2.xml ... diagramN.xml**
+	java -jar xpconverter.jar diagram1.xml diagram2.xml ... diagramN.xml

-5- At the start of the program you will be asked to choose an option, a number that corresponds to the tool that generated the XMI files.
+3) Choose a number according to the tool that generated the XMI files.

-6- The result of the conversion(s) will be out on the prompt console as "SUCCESS" or "FAIL" by the side of the file name.
-An output file will be created in the same folder, with the extension ".pm" (a PRISM file) for each successfully converted file.
+4) The result of the conversion(s) will be out on the prompt console as "SUCCESS" or "FAIL" by the side of the file name.

-**Important: Make sure you have Java installed and added to your PATH environment variable.**
+An output file will be created in the same folder, with the extension ".pm" (a PRISM file) for each **successfully** converted file.